 Causes of heavy uterine bleeding:

-After thorough discussion of your medical history, Dr. O’Sullivan will do a pelvic exam to evaluate the vulva, vagina, cervix, uterus and ovaries.
+After thorough discussion of your medical history, your provider will do a pelvic exam to evaluate the vulva, vagina, cervix, uterus and ovaries.
 You may have your blood tested for anemia, pregnancy, or problems with hormones, thyroid or clotting.
 You may need to have an ultrasound or an endometrial biopsy to evaluate the cells inside the uterus.

-Depending on your tests and your particular situation, Dr. O’Sullivan will recommend a treatment that may include medication, Mirena IUD, Novasure ablation or surgery.
+Depending on your tests and your particular situation, your provider will recommend a treatment that may include medication, Mirena IUD, Novasure ablation or surgery.